World 🢖 Australia and Oceania 🢖 Polynesia 🢖 New Zealand 🢖 Waikato

 - Prince of Wales Feathers Geyser – former geyser that was erupting up to 3 m high but stopped in 2003.

 - Dreadnought Geyser – a hot spring that earlier turned into a geyser and erupted up to 10 m high.
 It also creates sinter formations.

 - Wairiri Geyser – hot spring that earlier turned into a fairly powerful geyser that erupted some 5 – 8 m high.
 Activity seems to be stopped around 2003.

-- Kurapai (Bendix) Geyser – this intermittent geyser is located some 250 m away from the main touristic part and is not accessible for general tourists.
-It was created artificially, by driving a pipe in hot spring in 1961.
+- Kurapai (Bendix) Geyser – this intermittent geyser is located some 250 m away from the main touristic part and is not accessible to general tourists.
+It was created artificially, by driving a pipe in a hot spring in 1961.
 Sometimes it erupts up to 10 m high with a nice, straight fountain.
 For the most part of the time, it is dormant and even dry.

 - Elephant Rock – partly eroded sinter formation that resembles an elephant, a fumarole.